OveKre/BMA-Motors/docs/PROJECT_DOCUMENTATION.md

 ### Acceptance Criteria

-#### AC1: Bookings Tab Navigation
-- Given admin is on admin dashboard
+Given admin is on admin dashboard
-- When admin clicks "Broneeringud" tab
+When admin clicks "Broneeringud" tab
-- Then bookings table is displayed
-- And tab shows count in parentheses (e.g., "Broneeringud (3)")
-- And table shows columns: ID, Klient (Client), Kontakt (Contact), Kuupäev (Date), Aeg (Time), Auto (Car), Staatus (Status), Toimingud (Actions)

-#### AC2: Bookings Table Display
-- Given admin is viewing bookings table
-- When table loads
-- Then all bookings are displayed with:
-  - ID (e.g., #2, #1, #3)
-  - Client name (e.g., "sanja")
-  - Contact (email: SANJA@gmail.com, phone: 55666310)
-  - Date (e.g., 2025-10-05T21:00:00.000Z)
-  - Time (e.g., 09:00:00, 17:00:00)
-  - Car model (e.g., "bmw x5")
-  - Status dropdown (yellow "Ootel" tag)
-  - Red "Kustuta" (Delete) button

-#### AC3: Add New Booking Button
-- Given admin wants to manually add booking
-- When admin clicks blue "Uuenda" (Add new) button
-- Then booking creation form/modal opens
-- And admin can fill in booking details manually

-#### AC4: View Booking Details
-- Given admin wants to see full booking information
-- When admin clicks on a booking row
-- Then modal/detail panel opens
-- And displays all booking information:
-  - Customer name, email, phone
-  - Car make and model
-  - Service type
-  - Date and time
-  - Description
-  - Status
-  - Created at timestamp

-#### AC5: Update Booking Status
-- Given admin wants to change booking status
+Then bookings table is displayed with columns (ID, Klient, Kontakt, Kuupäev, Aeg, Auto, Staatus, Toimingud) And tab shows count in parentheses (e.g., "Broneeringud (3)") And all bookings are displayed with ID, client name, contact info, date, time, car model, status dropdown, and delete button And when admin clicks blue "Uuenda" (Add new) button, booking creation form/modal opens And admin can fill in booking details manually
-- When admin clicks status dropdown (yellow "Ootel" tag)
-- Then dropdown shows status options (Ootel, Kinnitatud, Lõpetatud, Tühistatud)
+And when admin clicks on a booking row, modal/detail panel opens displaying all booking information And when admin clicks status dropdown (yellow "Ootel" tag), dropdown shows status options (Ootel, Kinnitatud, Lõpetatud, Tühistatud)
-- And admin selects new status
-- Then booking status updates in database
-- And status tag color changes
-- And customer receives status update email (optional)

-#### AC6: Delete Booking
-- Given admin wants to remove a booking
-- When admin clicks red "Kustuta" (Delete) button
-- Then confirmation dialog appears "Kas oled kindel, et soovid broneeringu kustutada?"
-(Are you sure you want to delete this booking?)
-- And if admin confirms, booking is deleted from database
-- And booking disappears from table
-- And success notification displayed
+And admin selects new status, booking status updates in database And status tag color changes and customer receives status update email (optional) And when admin clicks red "Kustuta" (Delete) button, confirmation dialog appears And if admin confirms, booking is deleted from database And booking disappears from table with success notification displayed

 ---